open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 ---

 ## Exams
-**This portion is under development.**
+The Exams feature provides a unified way to create, deliver, and track assessments across the platform.
+It supports two main use-cases:
+- Course-linked tests: structured exams tied directly to a course.
+- Surveys: flexible questionnaires that can be used either inside courses or independently for general or team surveys.

-(The Feature may allow learners to take exams within the system, and educators to create and grade assessments digitally.)
+(This feature allows learners to take assessments digitally and gives educators tools to create, assign, and review them in one place.)

 ---

 ## Surveys
-The **Surveys** section allows you to:
+The **Surveys** section is a simplified interface built on top of the Exams system.
+It allows to:
 - Create surveys
 - Send them to others
 - Collect feedback from learners and educators